-Manage list items (IP addresses) · Cloudflare Firewall Rules docs
+Manage IP List items

 You can use uppercase or lowercase characters for IPv6 addresses in lists.
 However, when you save the list, uppercase characters are converted to lowercase.

-To add items to a Firewall Rules list, follow these steps:
+To add items to an IP List:

-Access the Lists interface in the Configurations > Lists page of your Cloudflare account.
+Access the Lists interface available at Manage Account > Configurations > Lists.

 Click the Edit button associated with the list that you want to edit.